-For an Earth-friendly epicurean treat, switch off your stove and step outside.
+For an earth-friendly epicurean treat, switch off your stove and step outside.
 Permit the sun to help with dinner.

-Savory Foods — and Sweets
+Savor Foods and Sweets

-Solar Ovens Around the World
+Solar Ovens at Home and Around the World

 They are also used for food preparation and purifying water in areas of the world where electricity, firewood, and propane are unavailable or not readily accessible.